Pennington Street Warehouse

 Pennington Street Warehouse, London E1

-Following initial heritage advice, Alan Baxter were the structural engineers for the refurbishment of this Grade II listed warehouse, the only surviving original building from the 1805 London Dock complex.
+We provided heritage and structural engineering advice for the extensive refurbishment of this Grade II listed warehouse which was the only surviving building from the 1805 London Dock complex.

-The warehouse formed the northern perimeter of the Dock, and its Pennington Street façade stretches unbroken for an impressive 300m, designed to keep secure the valuable goods such as wines and spirits stored ‘in bond’ in the warehouses around the dock basin.
-The building’s most remarkable feature is the vaulted lower floor stretching for its full length.
+The warehouse once formed the northern perimeter of the Dock, and its Pennington Street façade stretches unbroken for an impressive 300m, designed to keep secure the valuable goods stored ‘in bond’ around the dock basin.
+The building’s most remarkable feature is a vaulted lower floor stretching for its full length.

 Client: St George and John Thompson & Partners